Dash-Industry-Forum/CPIX/Cpix.bs.md

 ### <dfn element>HLSSignalingData</dfn> Element ### {#schema-HLSsignalingdata}

 The HLSSignalingData allows carrying base64 encoded text.
 It has an optional attribute allowing to define where this data is to be placed, either in the master playlist or in the media playlist.
 It allows having different proprietary signaling in these locations.
-If <{HLSSignalingData/playlist}> is not present then the HLSSignalingData goes in the media playlist and there is no signaling in the master playlist (in this case, there is only one HLSSignalingData element in the CPIX document).
+In a <{DRMSystem}> element, every <{HLSSignalingData}> SHALL have a different <{HLSSignalingData/playlist}> value if present.
+If <{HLSSignalingData/playlist}> is not present then the HLSSignalingData goes in the media playlist and there is no signaling in the master playlist (in this case, there is only one HLSSignalingData element in the <{DRMSystem}> element).

 <dl dfn-type="element-attr" dfn-for="HLSSignalingData">

 : <dfn>playlist</dfn> (O, restricted xs:string)
 :: Specifies the destination of the data carried by this element.
-It can only have two values `master` and `variant`.
+It can only have two values `master` and `media`.
+There is a uniqueness rule for this attribute.
+If two elements are added under a <{DRMSystem}> element, they SHALL not have the same <{HLSSignalingData/playlist}> value.

 </dl>